WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 **Syntactic Correctness Comparison**
 Minimal external equirements in this project, the main one is the [OpenAI API Python library](https://platform.openai.com/docs/libraries).

-1. Simply run the latest version of the prompt ensembling pipeline, '[main_v3.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/main_v3.py)' file, '[main_v4.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/main_v4.py)', which will generate a text file of the compiled XML policies for all 50 syntactic policy intents dataset
+1. Simply run the latest version of the prompt ensembling pipeline, '[main_v4.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/main_v4.py)', which will generate a text file of the compiled XML policies for all 50 syntactic policy intents dataset
 2. Pass the generated text file to the '[text_to_xml.py](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/blob/main/helpers/text_to_xml.py)' file in the '[helpers](https://github.com/WindJammer6/37.-Mitigating-Hallucination-in-Security-Policy-Generation-with-Prompt-Ensembling/tree/main/helpers)' folder to generate a folder with 50 XML files of the generated policies from the 50 syntactic policy intents dataset
 3. Pass all 50 XML files of the generated policies from the 50 syntactic policy intents dataset through yanglint to validate their syntactic correctness